YagizEbil/surriculum/README.md

 - Add semesters and drag courses from the catalog
 - Import your Academic Records Summary (HTML) to prefill taken courses
 - Add custom courses manually
-- Check graduation status and view a summary of remaining requirements
+- Check graduation status and view a summary of remaining requirements for each major
+- Toggle between light and dark themes or follow your system preference
+- Collapse the sidebar to maximize planning space
+- Insert new semesters and courses using "+ New Semester" and "+ Add course" ghosts

 Always verify graduation requirements yourself.
 For issues or suggestions, contact [bilal.gebenoglu@sabanciuniv.edu](mailto:bilal.gebenoglu@sabanciuniv.edu).